jaoleal/Sob_Proposal_Floresta/Sob_proposal.typ

 === Agnostic runtime <agnostic-runtime>
 Agnostic, outside the context of the religious meaning, can infer something that is "unattached" of another thing.
 In this project context we can "unattach" the Async runtime that rust outsorced to the community in a trade for just a little workaround and some "redesign" in how the async functions works for floresta.

-This is a rust representation of how things could work:
+This is a rust representation of how things could work (not final work):

 ```rust